Consensys/quorum/docs/Getting Started/Getting-Started-From-Scratch.md

     $ chmod +x startnode1.sh
     $ ./startnode1.sh
     ```

-    Your node is now operational and you may attach to it with below commands`.
+    !!! note
         This configuration starts Quorum without privacy support as could be evidenced in prefix `PRIVATE_CONFIG=ignore`, please see below sections on [how to enable privacy with privacy transaction managers](#adding-privacy-transaction-manager).

+    Your node is now operational and you may attach to it with below commands.
     ```
     $ geth attach new-node-1/geth.ipc
     Welcome to the Geth JavaScript console!